Connectedness of fractals associated with Arnoux-Rauzy substitutions: Introduction

 \paragraph{Arnoux-Rauzy substitutions} Sturmian sequences are a classical object of symbolic dynamics.
-They are the infinite sequences of two letters with complexity $n+1$ (\emph{i.e.}, they have exactly $n+1$ factors of length $n$), and they correspond to natural codings of irrational rotations on the circle~\cite{MH40}.
+They are the infinite sequences of two letters with factor complexity $n+1$ (\emph{i.e.}, they have exactly $n+1$ factors of length $n$), and they correspond to natural codings of irrational rotations on the circle~\cite{MH40}.
 These sequences are also closely related to continued fraction expansions of real numbers; see~\cite[Chap.
 6]{PF02} and~\cite[Chap.
 2]{Lot97} for a detailed survey of their properties.

-Arnoux-Rauzy sequences were introduced in~\cite{AR91} to generalize Sturmian sequences to three-letter alphabets.
-They are the infinite sequences of three symbols obtained by iterating the \emph{Arnoux-Rauzy substitutions} $\sigma_1$, $\sigma_2$, $\sigma_3$ defined by

-with each of the $\sigma_i$ occuring infinitely often in the iteration.
-These sequences have complexity $2n+1$ and they yield an algorithm for simultaneous approximations of some particular pairs of algebraic numbers \cite{CFM08}.
+Arnoux-Rauzy sequences were introduced in~\cite{AR91} to generalize Sturmian sequences to $3$-letter alphabets.
+They are the infinite sequences of three symbols obtained by iterating the \emph{Arnoux-Rauzy substitutions} $\sigma_1$, $\sigma_2$, $\sigma_3$ (defined in Section \ref{sec:ARsub}) where each $\sigma_i$ occurs infinitely often.
+These sequences have factor complexity $2n+1$ and they yield an algorithm for simultaneous approximations of some particular pairs of algebraic numbers \cite{CFM08}.
 It was conjectured that Arnoux-Rauzy sequences correspond to natural codings of translations on the two-dimensional torus (as in the Sturmian case with rotations on the circle), but this conjecture has been disproved in~\cite{CFZ00}.
 For more references about Arnoux-Rauzy sequences, see~\cite{BFZ05, CC06}.

-\paragraph{Our results} In the case where $\sigma$ is a two-letter substitution, topological properties of Rauzy fractals (which are subsets of $\bbR$) are fully understood: the fractal is connected (\emph{i.e.}, an interval) if and only if the substitution is Sturmian~\cite{EI98},~\cite[Chap.
+\paragraph{Our results} In the case where $\sigma$ is a $2$-letter substitution, topological properties of Rauzy fractals (which are subsets of $\bbR$) are fully understood: the fractal is connected (\emph{i.e.}, an interval) if and only if the substitution is Sturmian~\cite{EI98},~\cite[Chap.
 9]{PF02}.
-However, very few general results are known when $\sigma$ acts on three or more letters, because topological studies such as the ones cited above usually rely on a description of the boundary of a single fractal, which makes the study of some \emph{families} of fractals very difficult.
+Several conditions equivalent to the latter property in the $2$-letter case are summarized in~\cite{BFS12}.

-In this article, we study the family of Rauzy fractals associated with finite products of Arnoux-Rauzy substitutions and we prove that they are connected (Theorem~\ref{thm:ARfractal}).
+In this article, we study the infinite family of the Rauzy fractals associated with finite products of $3$-letter Arnoux-Rauzy substitutions, and we prove that they are connected (Theorem~\ref{thm:ARfractal}).